 Solution 6: Scanning for Malware

 Sometimes, this unusual behavior is caused by malware or virus present in your machine.
-They have special scripts which run in the background which may be extracting your data or making changes to the settings.
+They have special scripts that run in the background which may be extracting your data or making changes to the settings.

 Scan your computer using your antivirus utility and ensure that your PC is clean.
 If you don’t have any specific antivirus utility installed, you can use the Windows Defender utility and scan.